wp-plugins/spectacula-page-widget/readme.txt

 == Screenshots ==

 == Upgrade Notice ==

+= 1.0.2 =
+Added an option to show the widget in the sidebar even if you're on the page selected to show in the widget.
+Made the widget title, as showing in the widget admin, a little more useful.

 = 1.0.1=
 Extra option added to show the widget even when viewing the page selected to show in the widget.
 Sorted out the widget title as shown in the sidebar admin.